 Chateau de Gironville History, Overview

-In fact, most of the vines were removed in 1929, so other trees and crops, which would be more profitable than making wine.
+In fact, most of the vines were removed in 1929, so other trees and crops would be more profitable than making wine.

 Sadly, Vincent Mulliez passed away at the age of 44 in 2010.
-Making his early death even worse was the fact that his efforts began paying off by that point in time as the 2009 and 2010 were the best vintages Chateau de Gironville had produced yet.
-The good news for fans of the estate is, 2015 and 2016 are even better!
+Making his early death even worse was the fact that his efforts began paying off by that point in time as 2009 and 2010 were the best vintages Chateau de Gironville had produced yet.
+The good news for fans of the estate is, that 2015, 2016, 2018, and 2019 are even better!

 Chateau de Gironville Vineyards, Terroir, Grapes, Winemaking

-The 10 hectare, Left Bank vineyard of Chateau de Gironville is planted to 45% Merlot, 45% Cabernet Sauvignon and 10% Petit Verdot.
+The 10-hectare, Left Bank vineyard of Chateau de Gironville is planted to 45% Merlot, 45% Cabernet Sauvignon and 10% Petit Verdot.
 The vines are on average 28 years of age.
 The vineyard is planted to a vine density similar to what you would find in the Right Bank at 6,600 vines per hectare.
-The terroir is mostly gravel based soils.
+The terroir is mostly gravel-based soil.

 The wine of Chateau de Gironville is vinified in stainless steel vats.
 Malolactic fermentation takes place in French oak barrels.
 The wine is aged in 25% new, French oak barrels for 12-14 months.
 The production of Chateau de Gironville is on average close to 5,000 cases per vintage.